runmat-org/runmat/docs/PLAN.md

   - **Zero technical debt**: No placeholder code, no TODOs, no unfinished implementations
   - **Production quality**: Code quality suitable for high-performance numerical computing workloads
   - **Maintenance ready**: Clean architecture with proper separation of concerns and comprehensive testing
-- **Status**: ✅ **COMPLETE** - RustMat is now a production-ready, high-performance MATLAB/Octave runtime with enterprise-grade architecture, comprehensive testing, and professional deployment capabilities.
+- **Status**: ✅ **COMPLETE** - RunMat is now a production-ready, high-performance MATLAB/Octave runtime with enterprise-grade architecture, comprehensive testing, and professional deployment capabilities.
 Ready for high-performance production workloads.

 ---